 Considering the rotation of the Earth and the beam width of the antenna used, a correction of the antenna direction is required about once per minute to track a selected deep-space radio source.
-A simple Python script "zvezdar.py" transforms the requested right ascension and declination into azimuth and elevation including corrections for mechanical imperfections of the antenna rotor.
-EPR-203.
+A simple Python script "zvezdar.py" transforms the requested right ascension (celestial longitude) and declination (celestial latitude) into azimuth and elevation for a particular location of the observer.
+Corrections for mechanical imperfections of the antenna rotor EPR-203 are included.
 Since its corresponding control unit EPS-103 only allows one command at a time, elevation and azimuth commands are sent by the Python script alternatively every 25 seconds through an RS-232 interface at 9600bps.